Animecointeam/Animecoin/README.md

 Other possible build issues
 ---------------------
-- Invalid BIGNUM conversion (from non-const to const or vice versa).
-Happens to old OpenSSL releases.
-Solution: adding -fpermissive to CXXFLAGS gets the job done and is widely used by other coins out there.
-It is strongly recommended to upgrade to a more up-to-date OpenSSL release however.
 - Undefined reference to boost::filesystem::detail::copy_file.
 Happens to old Boost releases.
 Solution: -DBOOST_NO_CXX11_SCOPED_ENUMS.
 - Undeclared nullptr.
 Happens to antique gcc releases.
 Solution: -std=gnu++11 or -std=c++11.
 Default since gcc 5.1.
-- Qt frontend demands -fPIC.
-Happens to distributions built with -reduce-relocations.
-Solution: the easiest one is probably passing -fPIC to CXXFLAGS and ./configure --disable-hardening (since hardening does -fPIE).
-Fixed in 0.10 trunk.

 Other release notes
 ---------------------